12/02/2023

 Meanwhile, across the English Strait, the French were inventing their own version of the padded fabric chair.
 Rococo chairs from the 1720s featured fabric-covered sections that could be swapped out to match the season or room décor

-Despite it almost exclusively being enjoyed by the French nobility, the cushioning they used in these early chairs was anything but elegant.
-Instead of foam, latex or rubber, these chairs were stuffed with materials such as grass, feathers, sawdust, and animal hair.
+Even though the French nobility used them almost exclusively, the cushioning used in these early chairs was far from elegant.
+They filled these chairs with materials like grass, feathers, sawdust, and animal hair instead of using foam, latex, or rubber.
 The only problem with this was that, over time, the cushion and seat backing would become lumpy and uncomfortable.
-Horsehair stuffing soon gave way to a system of steel spring cones that were held in place with a lashing cord.
+Horsehair stuffing soon gave way to a system of steel-spring cones held in place with a lashing cord.

 Over the next few centuries, the humble fabric-covered padded chair evolved and split into many different designs made from a variety of materials.
 This includes leather, linen, polyurethane, cotton, wool, and other synthetics.